 But even if you can create, attract, retain, and enable human capital, how do you measure it?
 Gurdgiev says: “Many economists assess human capital using simple criteria: either by looking at skill sets that can be quantified, or at the growth of industry in the country.
 I see this approach as highly limited.
 To me human capital is something that is extremely difficult to measure: not the industry, but the entrepreneurs themselves as a certain type of people who are ready to handle the risks and find possibilities for business development in spite of them.”

 Herein, we approach the answer to our question.
-Human capital is unique compared to its non-human counterparts.
-People are organic—never static—and have endless creative and energetic potential, unlike financial capital, for example, which can be easily measured and has limited growth potential based on other factors.
-While measuring human capital is vital in the sense that we need quantifiable results to predict the value of investment, we can also look to the virtually unlimited growth potential of a human being.
+Human capital is unique amongst other forms of capital.
+People are organic—never static—and have endless creative and energetic potential, unlike financial capital, for example, which can be easily measured and has limited growth potential based on external factors.
+While measuring it is vital in the sense that we need quantifiable results to predict the value of investment, we can also look to the virtually unlimited growth potential of a human being.